geek/hapi-plugin-example/README.md

 ## Running the server

-Start the hapi server using the following command:
+Start the hapi server using the following command [rejoice](https://github.com/hapijs/rejoice), the hapi-cli:

-    hapi -c config.json
+    rejoice -c config.json

 To see a list of the products navigate to
 <http://locahost:8080/products>.
 Below is a screenshot of what the response